syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Security.md

 End Using
 {% endhighlight %}
 {% endtabs %}

+A complete working example to protect a worksheet in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/XlsIO-Excel-Protect-UnProtect/Protect-Worksheet/.NET/Protect-Worksheet).

 N> By using the [ExcelSheetProtection](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.ExcelSheetProtection.html) enumerator, you can set protection to the workbook elements/operations.